Pet Lighthouse

 Monitoring the sparkle: Moving from guesswork to data

-• The calendar method: Mark each day green (good), yellow (neutral), or red (bad).
-When "red" days appear regularly, or "yellow" becomes a permanent baseline, it is time to act.
+• The calendar method — mark each day green (good), yellow (neutral), or red (difficult).
+When red appears regularly, or yellow becomes the permanent baseline, that's meaningful data.

 The power of a plan: Reducing distress through preparation